Peter Fox (footballer): Playing career

 Fox was born in Scunthorpe and began his career with Sheffield Wednesday, making his debut aged just 15 years 8 months, a club record in a 2–0 victory over Leyton Orient.
-Unfortunately for Fox he broke his toe that day and lost his place to another younger keeper, Chris Turner.
+Unfortunately for Fox he broke his toe that day and was unable to cement his place in the first team.
 Following the arrival of Jack Charlton as manager in October 1977, Fox found himself in the reserves, Charlton liked big keepers who could kick the ball long into the opponents half.
 After spending time out on loan at Barnsley and a summer in the NASL with Team Hawaii, Stoke City paid £15,000 to sign Fox.

 After spending the 1978–79 season in the reserves, Fox took over from Roger Jones as number 1 in April 1980 as Stoke battled against relegation.
 He kept two clean sheets in the final two games which City won to stay up.
 Taking advice from the experienced Denis Smith Fox was ever present for Stoke in 1980–81 and 1983–84 as he won the player of the year award in 1980–81, 1981–82 and 1989–90.
 Throughout his 15 years at the Victoria Ground Fox had to fight off competition and almost quit football after he felt he had been branded a cheat after being sent-off for handling outside of his area against Luton Town in September 1982.
 He was out injured for most of the awful 1984–85 season which saw Stoke relegated with a record low points tally.
 He was given a testimonial against Everton in 1989 and was appointed captain by Alan Ball in early 1990.

 He lost his place under new manager Lou Macari in 1991–92 with Jason Kearton and Ronnie Sinclair being preferred.
 However, with both being cup-tied, Fox played in the 1992 Football League Trophy Final as Stoke beat Stockport County 1–0.
 He spent the autumn of 1992 on loan at Northern Irish club Linfield.
 He was recalled in October 1992 and made his long-awaited 400th league appearance for Stoke.
 Fox joined Wrexham on loan, but didn't make an appearance as he was again recalled by Stoke to play in the last few matches of the 1992–93 promotion campaign.
 He was released on a free after making 477 appearances for Stoke and joined Alan Ball at Exeter City.
+He was named as the Devon side's Player of the Season for 1994 and 1995.